Arson in royal dockyards

-Arson in royal dockyards was a criminal offence in the United Kingdom and the British Empire.
-It was among the last offences that were punishable by execution in the United Kingdom.
+Arson in royal dockyards and armories was a criminal offence in the United Kingdom and the British Empire.
+It was among the last offences that were punishable by capital punishment in the United Kingdom.
 The crime was created by the Dockyards etc. Protection Act 1772 (12 Geo.
-3 c.24) passed by the Parliament of Great Britain and was designed to protect Royal Dockyards and vessels from arson attacks.
+3. c.
+24) passed by the Parliament of Great Britain, which was designed to prevent arson and sabotage against vessels, dockyards, and arsenals of the Royal Navy.

 It remained one of the few capital offences after reform of the death penalty in 1861, and remained in effect even after the death penalty was permanently abolished for murder in 1969.
-However, it was then eliminated by the Criminal Damage Act 1971.
+However, it was eliminated by the Criminal Damage Act 1971.